DanChaltiel/EDCimport/README.md

 ### Swimmer Plot

-The `swimmerplot()` function will create a swimmerplot of all variables of class date in the whole database.
+The `edc_swimmerplot()` function will create a swimmer plot of all variables of class date in the whole database.

 There are 2 arguments of interest: